AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/chat-integration/drift-integration-faq.md

 `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async="" id="bizible-settings" data-chatEnabled="false"></script>`

-For those using Google Tag Manager to load the Marketo Measure Script, if you want to exclude your Drift Chats from being Touchpoint-eligible, you’ll need to add to following `<span>` right after your Marketo Measure Script:
+For those using Google Tag Manager to load the Marketo Measure Script, if you want to exclude your Drift Chats from being Touchpoint-eligible, you'll need to add to following `<span>` right after your Marketo Measure Script:

 `<span id="bizible-settings" data-chatEnabled="false"></span>`

 **What does the integration do?**

 The integration now allows Marketo Measure to track when an end-user provides their email address in a Drift chat.
 From there we create touchpoints from these interactions with a Touchpoint Type of "Web Chat."
-This integration allows marketers to understand the performance of their chat interactions, along with the channels/sub-channels/campaigns that drive people to interact with these chats.
+This integration allows marketers to understand the performance of their chat interactions, along with the channels/subchannels/campaigns that drive people to interact with these chats.

 **What if I track Drift via campaign sync rules?**